KanishkaRajputd/KanishkaRajputd/README.md

 ![](https://img.shields.io/github/issues-raw/chainsafe/metamask-snap-polkadot)
 ![](https://img.shields.io/github/license/chainsafe/metamask-snap-polkadot)

-This project uses the <a href='https://metamask.io/snaps' target='_blank'>MetaMask Snaps</a> framework to extend MetaMask capabilities to include support for Avail.
+This project uses the <a href='https://metamask.io/snaps' target='_blank' rel="noreferrer>MetaMask Snaps</a> framework to extend MetaMask
+capabilities to include support for Avail.
 <a href='https://docs.substrate.io/' target='_blank'>[Substrate]</a> - and FRAME-based blockchains in the
 <a href='https://www.polkadot.network/' target='_blank'>[Polkadot]</a> ecosystem.